 - 1. Power fill your fresh water tank for remote or dry camping - 2.
 Use your pump to supply water to fixtures from fresh water tank - 3.
 Use your pump to siphon fill or sanitize your fresh water tank from a bucket - 4.
 Connect to city water at the camping site to supply water to fixtures - 5.
 Winterize your plumbing lines and fixtures - 6.
-Bypass hot water heater when winterizing to avoid water heater damage - 7.
-Rinse black tank to help control odors and prevent sewage buildup - 8.
-Rinse off items outside unit with a hot/cold faucet - 9.
-Connect up to three (3) coax lines with satellite, cable and auxiliary
+Rinse black tank to help control odors and prevent sewage buildup - 7.
+Rinse off items outside unit with a hot/cold faucet - 8.
+Connect coax lines with satellite, cable and auxiliary

-Ναυτικυς USER INSTRUCTIONS Nautilus P4 Handle Position and Valve Routing Information WHITE HANDLE: Receives water from water inlet on front of panel Sideways - water goes to pump inlet Down - water goes into blue handled diverter BLUE HANDLE: Receives water from the white handle valve/water inlet on front of panel Sideways - water goes to fixtures (cold) Down - water will go to or come from fresh water tank GREEN HANDLE: Is an on/off flow through valve that feeds pump from fresh water tank Sideways - water will not flow through valve Up - water will go to or come from fresh water tank RED HANDLE: Receives water from cold water supply line Sideways - water goes to hot water fixtures without going through hot water heater Up - water goes to hot water heater
+Nautilus P4 Handle Position and Valve Routing Information

+WHITE HANDLE: Receives water from water inlet on front of panel

+Sideways - water goes to pump inlet

+Down - water goes into blue handled diverter

+BLUE HANDLE: Receives water from the white handle valve/water inlet on front of panel

+Sideways - water goes to fixtures (cold)

+Down - water will go to or come from fresh water tank

+GREEN HANDLE: Is an on/off flow through valve that feeds pump from fresh water tank

+Sideways - water will not flow through valve

+Up - water will go to or come from fresh water tank